Ariah3/Ariah3/README.md

 ## About Me

 - 🌱 I'm a passionate learner that is constantly testing the stamina of my hyperfocus.
-- 💻 Im currently working on strengthening my fondations in python & SQL.
+- 💻 Im currently working on strengthening my fondations in python, HTML & Java.
-- 🎓 I'm starting my path in the hopes to become a data analyst but will be dabbling in frontend developing too.
+- 🎓 I'm just starting my journey but I hope to become an analyst or a developer
-- 😄 Pronouns: She/Her .

 ## Skills

 These are some of the key skills I've developed along my journey:

-- Programming Languages currently learning: Pthon, Java, HTML, SQL
+- Languages currently learning: Python & HTML
-- Knowledge with SPSS, Excel
+- Prior knowledge with SPSS, Excel
-- Confident in presenting
+- Confidence in presenting, researching

 ## Get in Touch

-I'm always excited to connect with fellow developers and learn from others.
 Feel free to reach out to me through the following channels:-
 - [LinkedIn](https://www.linkedin.com/in/ariah-fernandes-68bb95167)
 - [Instagram](https://www.instagram.com/xariyahx)